My Plantiful Cooking

 • A quick and easy one-pot recipe that is ready in 30 minutes

-• Versatile and highly customizable - feel free to substitute/add in ingredients to make this recipe your own!
+• Versatile and highly customizable - personalize this curry to suit your taste!

 • Hearty, filling, and high in protein